Steph216/life-signals/README.md

 ---

 ## System Design

 The AI is prompted to return strict JSON rather than free text, ensuring consistent structured output across all modules.
+The API key is held server-side in a Next.js route handler and is never exposed to the browser.
 Response language automatically matches the user's input language.

 ---